Medivis/reacttraining/README.md

 # React Training

-This is a React powered Website for our IWW Product.
+This is a React Test project with some basic Components

 ## Available Scripts